Divy1211/TGBot/docs/commands/functional.md

 11. `list_maps`
     1. <span style="color:pink">Purpose</span>: list all the maps used by a queue or a pool.
-    2. <span style="color:pink">Constraints</span>: This command must be used in a channel in a guild.
+    2. <span style="color:pink">Constraints</span>: This command must be used in a guild.
 This command should only show maps from queues or pools that belong to the server in which this command is run.
     3. <span style="color:pink">Actors</span>: Admins, Mods, Users.
     4. <span style="color:pink">Parameters</span>:
         1. <span style="color:blue">queue_uuid</span>: (optional) see the maps of the pool of this queue.
         2. <span style="color:blue">pool_uuid</span>: (optional) see the maps of this pool.
-    5. <span style="color:red">Normal Flow</span>: fetch all the `Queue`s in the channel that this command is used in.
+    5. <span style="color:red">Normal Flow</span>: fetch all the `Queue`s in the sever that this command is used.
 If there is just one queue, display the maps from the `Pool` of this queue.
     6. <span style="color:red">Alternate Flow</span>: If there are multiple queues and `queue_uuid` or `leaderboard_uuid` is unspecified, return a message asking the user to specify the `queue_uuid` or the `leaderboard_uuid` that they want to see the maps from.

 12. `list_pools`
     1. <span style="color:pink">Purpose</span>: list all the pools in a server.
 Displays an embed
-    2. <span style="color:pink">Constraints</span>: This command must be used in a channel in a guild.
+    2. <span style="color:pink">Constraints</span>: This command must be used in a guild.
 This command should only show pools that belong to the server in which this command is run.
     3. <span style="color:pink">Actors</span>: Admins, Mods, Users.
     4. <span style="color:pink">Parameters</span>:
     5. <span style="color:red">Normal Flow</span>: fetch all the `Pool`s in the server that this command is used in, and display an embed

 13. `show_map`
     1. <span style="color:pink">Purpose</span>: show an embed with this map and its statistics.
-    2. <span style="color:pink">Constraints</span>: This command must be used in a channel in a guild.
+    2. <span style="color:pink">Constraints</span>: This command must be used in a guild.
 This command should only show maps that
     3. <span style="color:pink">Actors</span>: Admins, Mods, Users.
     4. <span style="color:pink">Parameters</span>:
-        1. <span style="color:blue">map_name</span>: show the statistics and preview of this map (if available)
+        1. <span style="color:blue">map_uuid</span>: show the statistics and preview of this map (if available)
-    5. <span style="color:red">Normal Flow</span>: fetch the `GameMap` with this name and show its stats and preview.
+    5. <span style="color:red">Normal Flow</span>: fetch the `GameMap` with this uuid and show its stats and preview.
-    6. <span style="color:red">Alternate Flow</span>: If no `GameMap` with this name is found, return an appropriate message.
+    6. <span style="color:red">Alternate Flow</span>: If no `GameMap` with this uuid is found, return an appropriate message.

 14. `top`
     1. <span style="color:pink">Purpose</span>: show an embed with the top players of this month (or all time).